More than 50 million people across the USA suffer from allergies each year.

 If you experience house allergies more during winter when the windows are closed, or during a long spell of wet weather, then an allergic reaction to mold spores could be the culprit.

-How to Stop Mold Allergies in Your Home
+How to Stop Mold Allergy in Your Home

 While bathroom and bedroom mildew is more obvious, you can’t always see mold growing unless it’s highly concentrated.
 Mold spores are also invisible and odorless as they float around in the air inside your home.